Contents

 About the Special lssue

-In this special issue will be considered studies (basic science and clinical) on the possible dysfunction of the cell types forming the ENS in the pathophysiology of enteric dysmotilities and enteric motor/perceptive disorders affecting the gut-brain axis.
+In this special issue, we will consider studies (basic science and clinical) on the possible dysfunction of the cell types forming the ENS in the pathophysiology of enteric dysmotility and enteric motor/perceptive disorders affecting the gut-brain axis.

 Published Articles